TLP:GREEN, Approved for public sharing with intended recipients

 Allied Super PACsTBD$117M+ ecosystem

-PAC ConcentrationLow38% of raised
+PAC ConcentrationLow ($175K)38% of raised (pre-May FININT analysis)

 4 Intelligence Assessment